Eric Almond

 …you want a therapist who’s real, emotionally intuitive, and can be direct and challenging

-…you’re scared that healing might mean letting go of people, patterns, or stories that once saved you—but don’t serve you anymore.
+…you’re scared that healing might mean letting go of people, patterns, or stories that once saved you but no longer serve you.

 Education + licensure